Matroid Secretary via Labeling Schemes: Introduction

 \subsection{Related Work}

-The MSP was introduced by Babaioff, Immorlica, Kempe and Kleinberg~\cite{mat-sec}, in which the authors gave a \emph{threshold-price} $\Omega({1/\log{r}})$-utility-competitive algorithm for general matroids.
-Later, Chakraborty and Lachish \cite{sqrt-log-r-matroid-sec} gave an improved $\Omega({1/\sqrt{\log{r}}})$-utility-competitive algorithm, before the current best bound of $\Omega({1/\log{\log{r}}})$-utility-competitive ratio was obtained, first by Lachish \cite{loglogrank-matroid-sec1} and then by Feldman, Svensson, and Zenklusen \cite{loglogrank-matroid-sec2} via a simplified algorithm.
-To the best of our knowledge, the only probability-competitive algorithms for general matroids are the $\Omega({1/\log^2{r}})$-competitive algorithm by Bateni, Hajiaghayi, and Zadimoghaddam \cite{bateni-secretary} and a $\Omega({1/\log{r}})$-competitive algorithm by Soto, Turkieltaub, and Verdugo \cite{forbidden-paper} that is based on the aided sample-based MSP studied by Feldman, Svensson, and Zenklusen \cite{loglogrank-matroid-sec2}.
+The MSP was introduced by Babaioff et al.~\cite{mat-sec}, in which the authors gave a $\Omega({1/\log{r}})$-utility-competitive algorithm for general matroids.
+Later, Chakraborty and Lachish \cite{sqrt-log-r-matroid-sec} gave an improved $\Omega({1/\sqrt{\log{r}}})$-utility-competitive algorithm, before the current best bound of $\Omega({1/\log{\log{r}}})$ obtained first by Lachish \cite{loglogrank-matroid-sec1} and then by Feldman, Svensson, and Zenklusen \cite{loglogrank-matroid-sec2}.
+To the best of our knowledge, the only probability-competitive algorithms for general matroids are the $\Omega({1/\log^2{r}})$-competitive algorithm by Bateni, Hajiaghayi, and Zadimoghaddam \cite{bateni-secretary} and a $\Omega({1/\log{r}})$-competitive algorithm by Soto, Turkieltaub, and Verdugo~\cite{forbidden-paper}.

 The matroid secretary conjecture has been shown to hold for the \emph{random assignment and random order} model by Soto \cite{soto-secretary}, a setting with a slightly weaker adversary in which the weights of the elements are still chosen adversarially, but the assignment of weights to elements is done uniformly at random.
 Oveis-Gharan and Vondrák \cite{GharanV13} extend this result to the setting where the arrival order of the elements is adversarial instead of uniformly random.
-The results in \cite{soto-secretary} require knowing the matroid upfront.
 Santiago, Sergeev, and Zenklusen \cite{SantiagoSZ23} circumvent this problem by obtaining an algorithm that only requires access to an independence oracle in the random-assignment random-order model.
-Recently, Cristi, D\"{u}tting, Kleinberg and Paes Leme \cite{matroid-embeddings} gave reductions from the unknown-matroid to the known-matroid variants of MSP for several sub-classes of matroids, and showed an impossibility result for such a reduction in the case of a general matroid.
-Very recently, a series of works by Dughmi \cite{dughmi1,dughmi2} uses duality to establish an equivalence between the matroid secretary conjecture and the existence of specific correlated rounding schemes for matroids, called \emph{random-order contention resolution schemes} (ROCRSs).
+Recently, Cristi et al. \cite{matroid-embeddings} gave reductions from the unknown-matroid to the known-matroid variants of MSP for several sub-classes of matroids and showed an impossibility result for such a reduction in the case of a general matroid.
+A series of works by Dughmi \cite{dughmi1,dughmi2} uses duality to establish an equivalence between the MSP conjecture and the existence of random-order contention resolution schemes.
+Babaioff et al.~\cite{babaioff-secretary-2} unified several results via the $\alpha$-partition property technique.\\